felipenoris/XLSX.jl/docs/src/formatting.md

     formats are created by applying the `setAttribute()` functions described above.

-    Dynamic conditional formatting, using the native Excel conditional format functionality, is possible using the `setConditionalFormat()` function, giving access to many of Excel's options (but not yet all of them).
+    Dynamic conditional formatting, using the native Excel conditional format functionality, is possible using the `setConditionalFormat()` function, giving access to all of Excel's options.

 ### Static conditional formats

-As an example, a function to set true values in a range to use a bold green font color and false values to use a bold red color a could be defined as follows:
+As an example, a simple function to set true values in a range to use a bold green font color and false values to use a bold red color a could be defined as follows:

 ```julia
 function trueorfalse(sheet, rng) # Use green or red font for true or false respectively